-In all cases, there is a trigger followed by a coordinated, cross-departmental response that is handled by an Incident Response Team.
+In all cases, there is a trigger followed by a coordinated, cross-departmental incident management process that is handled by an Incident Response Team.
 Each team member is responsible for an aspect of the incident management activities as well as knowing how and when to escalate to another team or team member.

 At the end of the process, there is a response assessment that reviews what happened, response performance and results.
 By recording and documenting each incident, the process can be improved and lessons can be learned for future incident management.

 Everyone has been part of a "fire drill" approach to handling an incident.
 In some cases individuals step up and guide the response, acting as traffic cop and doing their best to both communicate and manage activities.
 However, even in the best situation with the best traffic cops, the response tends to be slower and less effective than it should be.
 In some cases, these delays and missteps can cost an organization greatly both in terms of revenue and reputation.